 Audition for WSU Symphony Orchestra

-Experienced string, woodwind, brass, and percussion players are invited to audition for the 2013-14 WSU Symphony Orchestra.
+Experienced string, woodwind, brass, and percussion players are invited to audition for the 2014-15 WSU Symphony Orchestra.
 The upcoming season includes opera, oratorio, and popular performances.
-Repertoire highlights include Beethoven's Symphony No. 6 ("Pastoral"), Brahms's Piano Concerto No. 2, Saint-Saens' Symphony No. 3 ("Organ"), and Kodaly's Hary Janos Suite.
-Soloists will include international opera star Samuel Ramey, as well as faculty artists David Hunsicker, trumpet, Julie Bees, piano, and Lynne Davis, organ.
+Repertoire highlights include Mozart's Don Giovanni, Beethoven's Triple Concerto, Brahms's Symphony No. 1, Holst's The Planets, and the world premiere of a concerto for Prof. Geoffrey Deibel's saxophone ensemble, h2 quartet.
+Soloists will include faculty artists Stephanie Patterson, bassoon; Julie Bees, piano; Evgeny Zvonnikov, violin; and Leonid Shukaev, cello.
 While the majority of orchestra members are music majors, students from all academic disciplines are welcome to audition.
 (Private lessons are also available to all instrumentalists regardless of major.)

-WSU Symphony Orchestra auditions for string students will be held Monday, August 19.
-Students interested in auditioning for the WSU Symphony Orchestra need to sign up for an audition time on the orchestra audition schedule, located on the bulletin board outside of DFAC Room C104.
-The orchestra audition will consist of a major scale (two or three octaves) and requested passages from Beethoven's Symphony No. 6 (available for download below).
+WSU Symphony Orchestra auditions for string students will be held Monday, August 18.
+Students interested in auditioning for the WSU Symphony Orchestra need to sign up for an audition time on the orchestra audition schedule, located on the bulletin board outside of Dr. Laycock's office (B105).
+The orchestra audition will consist of a major scale (two or three octaves) and requested passages from Brahms's Symphony No. 1 (available for download below).
 Violinists may choose to audition on either first or second part; some rotation of seating will occur from concert to concert.
 For further information, contact Dr. Mark Laycock, Director of Orchestras, at 316-978-6202 or email@example.com

 Winds and Percussion

-WSU Symphony Orchestra auditions for woodwind, brass, and percussion students will be held Friday, August 16.
-Students interested in auditioning for the WSU Symphony Orchestra need to sign up for an audition time on the orchestra audition schedule, located on the bulletin board outside of DFAC Room C104.
+WSU Symphony Orchestra auditions for woodwind, brass, and percussion students will be held Friday, August 15.
+Students interested in auditioning for the WSU Symphony Orchestra need to sign up for an audition time on the orchestra audition schedule, located on the bulletin board outside of Dr. Laycock's office (B105).
 The orchestra audition will consist of a major scale (two or three octaves), a prepared solo or orchestral excerpt(s) approximately five minutes in length, and a short passage of sight-reading.
 For further information, contact Dr. Mark Laycock, Director of Orchestras, at 316-978-6202 or firstname.lastname@example.org

 Eighty members strong, the Wichita State University Symphony Orchestra is an auditioned ensemble comprised of undergraduate and graduate students.
 The orchestra performed in Carnegie Hall in May 2011 and completed a concert tour of the Aragon region of Spain as invited participants in the 2008 International Youth Orchestra Festival; other notable performances include the Midwest International Band and Orchestra Clinic in Chicago and numerous appearances at the state conference of the Kansas Music Educators Association.
 Recent collaborations include performances with the classic rock band Kansas and the arena multimedia concert Video Games Live.
 The orchestra presents a minimum of three major concerts each semester, together with opera productions, oratorios, and an annual concerto-aria competition.
 Recent repertoire spans nearly 300 years of standard orchestral literature, including Puccini's opera Suor Angelica, Beethoven’s Ninth Symphony (“Choral”), Berlioz' Symphonie Fantastique, Tchaikovsky's Sixth Symphony, Stravinsky's Petrushka Ballet Suite, and Dean Roush's Ars Poetica.